-Hidden in an industrial warehouse in Greenpoint, Brooklyn, Faurschou New York boasts an expansive 17,000 square foot private museum space inside a former taxi depot.
+Hidden in a former 1920s taxi depot in Greenpoint, Brooklyn, Faurschou New York boasts an expansive 17,000 square foot private museum space.
 In the gallery’s new spring exhibition, Embrace the World from Within, visitors will get to experience live performances, large-scale sculptures, and installations from famed intergenerational artists including Louise Bourgeois, Yoko Ono, and Miles Greenberg.
-If you’re an Untapped New York Insider, you can be one of the first to experience this new exhibit on an exclusive guided tour of Faurschou New York on April 15th!
+If you’re an Untapped New York Insider, you can be one of the first to experience this new exhibit on an exclusive guided tour of Faurschou New York on June 24th!

 This tour is free for Untapped New York Insiders!
 Not an Insider yet?
 Become a member today and get one month free with code JOINUS.